TeYuanLiu/teyuanliu.github.io/content/blog/javascript/javascript-introduction.md

     -   Supported by all major browsers
 -   In-browser JavaScript:
     -   Can:
-        -   Get user input via mouse and keyboard actions.
+        -   Get the user's input via mouse and keyboard actions.
         -   Access camera and microphone with the explicit approval from the user.
-        -   Accept files uploaded by the user.
+        -   Let the user download/upload files.
         -   Manage browser local storage.
         -   Manipulate webpage elements like a DOM tree node.
         -   Interact with servers.
     -   Cannot:
         -   Access kernel functions.
-        -   Know the existence of other browser windows or tabs unless one tab uses JavaScript to open another one.
+        -   Know the existence of other browser tabs unless one tab uses JavaScript to open another one.
         -   Request data from a server with different origin unless configured.
 -   Server-side JavaScript
     -   Can: